datacommonsorg/data/scripts/us_census/acs5yr/subject_tables/common/README.md

 filename based outcomes can also be found in the output files

+When calling functions from another script, following function arguments can be used:

-`filewise` option is generally used for debug purposes only
+- `filewise` option is generally used for debug purposes only

-`check_metadata` for zip file, `is_metadata` for CSV files can be made True if _metadata_ type files need to be processed
+- `check_metadata` for zip file, `is_metadata`(also a commandline option) for CSV files can be made True if _metadata_ type files need to be processed

 ### Commandline options
 - `spec_path` - path to JSON file containing the spec